 Interviewed regularly by the New York Times, Crain’s New York Business, The Real Deal, and the New York Observer, Margaret is a member of the New York Building Congress and currently serves on the board of the New York Fine Arts Federation.

-Margaret received a Bachelor of Arts degree from Boston College and a Master of Architecture degree from Harvard University’s Graduate School of Design.
+Margaret received her Bachelor of Arts degree from Boston College and a Master of Architecture degree from the Harvard University Graduate School of Design.